Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Distributional models, methods of estimation and testing

-\begin{remark}{The bias of the LMOM estimates of the shape parameter of the GEV distribution $\gamma$ increases with a decrease in the magnitude of $\gamma$ and can be significant.
-In contrast, the MLE method produces an almost unbiased estimate of $\gamma$ for small samples, however the variance of the MLE estimates is larger than those obtained from the biased LMOM approach.
-In addition, it has been reported in \citet{Martins2000} that the MLE estimates of the shape parameter can regularly, in practice produce unrealistic estimates of $\gamma$, resulting in very large errors in the quantile estimates.
-The mixed type methods aim to overcome these difficulties.} \end{remark}

-In practice for such a mixed approach the parameter range of the extreme value index is restricted to $\gamma \in [-0.5,0.5]$ to ensure the moments are finite and appropriate regularity conditions for the MLE are satisfied, see discussion on such items in the GPD setting and the GEV setting in \citet[Chapter 5]{Beirlant2004}.
-However, this can be relaxed through the consideration of the truncated Trimmed L-Moments (TL-Moments) approach.
-We focus on the simplest mixed approach based on the MLE for $\gamma$ and L-Moments for $\mu, \sigma$ detailed for a sample size of $K$ according to the following stages. \begin{enumerate} \item[Stage 1:]{Reparameterize the GEV model likelihood in terms of only the Extreme Value Index $\gamma$.
-This is achieved by expressing the parameters $\mu$ and $\sigma$ as functions of $\gamma$ via constraints on the population L-moments given by
+In practice for such a mixed approach the parameter range of the extreme value index is restricted to $\gamma \in [-0.5,0.5]$ to ensure the moments are finite and appropriate regularity conditions for the MLE are satisfied, see discussion on such items in the generalized Pareto distribution setting and the generalized extreme value setting in \citet[Chapter 5]{Beirlant2004}.
+We focus on the simplest mixed approach based on the MLE for $\gamma$ and L-moments for $\mu, \sigma$ detailed for a sample size of $K$ according to the following stages. \begin{enumerate}[Step 1] \item {\textbf{Re-parametrize the generalized extreme value model likelihood in terms of the extreme value index $\gamma$:} express the parameters $\mu$ and $\sigma$ as functions of $\gamma$ via constraints on the population L-moments given by